thinklikeadesigner/web_project_4/README.md

 - They did not enter a valid URL for the image
 - They did not use at least 2 characters for the name or description
 - They did not use at least 1 character for the image title

+Now, the site makes api calls to a database so if you make changes, they are saved.